gebob19/gebob19.github.io/menu/about.md

 ---
 layout: page
 title: こんにちは!
+Guten Tag!
+Good Afternoon!
 permalink: /about
 ---

 I enjoy writing about things that I find cool :)

-Currently completing my masters in machine learning at the University of Waterloo.
+Currently completing my MASc in Machine Learning at the University of Waterloo.